Understand AMPLIFY Central concepts

 Estimated reading time: 1 minute

-Learn the fundamental concepts you will encounter in API Central.
+Learn the fundamental concepts you will encounter in AMPLIFY Central.

 API and API proxy